pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2023-12-04-pesto-pita.markdown

 Instructions:
 - Spray a large pan with a touch of oil, and saute the spinach over medium heat until fully cooked, about 5-10 minutes, covered

-- Transfer spinach to a food processor with the rest of the pesto ingredients (tomato paste, cottage cheese, parmesean cheese, lemon juice, minced garlic, oil, garlic and onion powder, black pepper, lemon pepper, and salt).
+- Transfer spinach to a food processor with the rest of the pesto ingredients (tomato paste, cottage cheese, parmesan cheese, lemon juice, minced garlic, oil, garlic and onion powder, black pepper, lemon pepper, and salt).
 Blend until smooth

 - Lightly spray your pan with oil, and cook the onions and mushrooms with salt.
 Add some water to help steam and cook the veggies.
 Cover, and stir occasionally until the water has cooked off and vegetables are almost done